 @SELECT[filename,top,left,bottom,right,title[,sort[,startline[,keymask]]]]: Pops up a selection window with the lines from the specified file, allowing you to display menus or other selection lists from within a batch file.
 You can move through the selection window with standard popup window navigation keystrokes, including string matching with wildcards or regular expressions.

 Filename must be in quotes if it contains white space or special characters.
 The file size is limited only by available memory.
 To select from lines passed through input redirection or a pipe, use CON: as filename.
 To select from lines in the Windows clipboard, use CLIP: as filename.

 If the specified width is < 150, the top, left, bottom, right parameters are assumed to be rows/columns relative to the TCC window.
 If the width is >= 150, the parameters are assumed to be screen coordinates (in pixels).

-If you set the optional 7th parameter sorted to 1, the list will be sorted alphabetically.
+If you set the optional 7th parameter sort to 1, the list will be sorted alphabetically.
+If you set sort to -1, the list will be sorted in reverse alphabetic order.